hevela/django-plupload/README.md

 You can use it in your applications with simple inclusion tag.

 **Requirements:**
-- Nothing really, if you plan to upload images, then you'll need PIL, but just for files, you don't need anything
+- Django 1.4+
-- Well, you'll need django (at least 1.4v) installed and running
+- Pillow if you need to upload images

 **Usage:**
 In the html template just load the 'plupload_script' tag passing the csrf token to generate the javascript needed, along with the url where you are going to process the file uploads. and include the 'pl_upload_form' to generate the 'div' where the upload queue will appear: